statengeneraal/laws-markdown/verdrag/verdrag/inzake/de/uitbanning/van/alle/vormen/van/discriminatie/van/vrouwen/BWBV0002909/README.md

 ### Article  12

 1. States Parties shall take all appropriate measures to eliminate discrimination against women in the field of health care in order to ensure, on a basis of equality of men and women, access to health care services, including those related to family planning.
-2. Notwithstanding the provisions of paragraph 1 of this article, States Parties shall ensure to women appropiate services in connexion with pregnancy, confinement and the post-natal period, granting free services where necessary, as well as adequate nutrition during pregnancy and lactation.
+2. Notwithstanding the provisions of paragraph 1 of this article, States Parties shall ensure to women appropriate services in connexion with pregnancy, confinement and the post-natal period, granting free services where necessary, as well as adequate nutrition during pregnancy and lactation.

 ### Article  13